 You can easily solve the problem of trapped air in your central heating system by bleeding the radiators – watch the video below to find out how.

-For your own safety, it is important not to scold yourself (wear protective gloves and clothing) when you come in contact with hot water.
+For your safety, it is important not to burn yourself (wear protective gloves and clothing) when you come in contact with hot water.
 You should also protect the floors!

 How to remove air from the heating system – Noisy Central Heating

 Bleed your radiators!
-When there’s a cold spot in your heating system, the first thing you should do is bleed all of its radiators.
+When there’s a cold spot in your heating system, the first thing you should do is bleed all the air trapped inside of its radiators.
 This will force any airlocks out and make it possible for them to be removed easily with no further complications later on down the line!
 It will have you feeling like new again and save money in the process.

 Before you start the DIY – Think wise